If you want to add some 18th century flair to any room, all you need is a pair of these!

-A piece of furniture that became en vogue during the 18th century was the Athenienne, which came in pairs.
+A piece of furniture that became en vogue during the 18th century was the Athénienne, which came in pairs.
 The design was a French twist on a classical piece, which made its appearance in France around 1773.
 The designer, Jean-Henri Eberts, is said to have been inspired by the painting La Vertueuse Athénienne.
 Eberts owned the work at the time he came up with his design.

-"The multi-purpose athénienne was intended for entertaining in the salon or boudoir and was accordingly fitted with casters and an ormolu-mounted patinated copper cassolette, silvered on the inside and containing a removable spirit lamp, above which was set a tin-plated double boiler, surmounted by a marble slab and a patinated copper cover.
+The multi-purpose athénienne was intended for entertaining in the salon or boudoir and was accordingly fitted with casters and an ormolu-mounted patinated copper cassolette, silvered on the inside and containing a removable spirit lamp, above which was set a tin-plated double boiler, surmounted by a marble slab and a patinated copper cover.

-- as a table under a pier mirror , or in a corner, or as a pedestal to support a candelabrum or a piece of sculpture
+- a table under a pier mirror , or in a corner, or as a pedestal to support a candelabrum or a piece of sculpture

-- as a perfume burner
+- a perfume burner

-- as a goldfish bowl
+- a goldfish bowl

-- as a bowl for cut flowers
+- a bowl for cut flowers